your business in our interactive demo!

 There are a variety of reasons to measure gross and operating income.
 Each metric provides valuable financial information recorded by accountants or bookkeepers.
 Once the month closes, founders can access financial statements that list both totals.

-1. Measuring Operational Efficiency
+1. Measuring operational efficiency

 When operating expenses are too high, generating excess cash for other goals or higher payments for debt obligations is impossible.
 Monthly fees tend to stagnate after production becomes consistent, but costs that start small can add up quickly.
 Pinpointing early on what is hemorrhaging your operational budget helps protect the following month from cash flow problems.

-2. Tracking Income Patterns
+2. Tracking income patterns

 It’s natural for product or service sales to ebb and flow with the market and consumer needs.
 With consistent production and operations, most financial experts can assist in operating income projections based on prior months.
 With this knowledge, you can assess budgets and expenses to assure operating income remains at or above your target goal.